 Center for Nonviolent Communication

-This site offers trainings and workshops based on the communication model created by Marshall Rosenberg.
+This website is useful to anyone interested in learning about resolving conflicts peacefully.
+This site offers training and workshops based on the communication model created by Marshall Rosenberg.
 Resources for resolving conflicts peacefully are offered throughout the site.

 BULLYING PREVENTION SITES

 Common Sense Media is dedicated to improving the lives of children and their families by providing the most trustworthy information, education, and independent voice they need in order to thrive in a world of media and technology.